-The update clarified when time starts to run following the service of arbitration.
+The new rules clarified when time starts to run following the service of arbitration.

-There were some concerns before the new edition about the ability to appoint “off list” and to appoint an arbitrator of the same nationality as one of the parties (which wasn’t allowed in the first set).
-The revision addressed both points.
+They also resolved some concerns, before the new edition, that it was impossible to appoint “off list” or to appoint an arbitrator of the same nationality as one of the parties (both are now expressly permitted).

-It can be.
-It was a runner-up in the 2016 GAR awards, in the Most Important Decision category, after it managed to arbitrate a US$1.7 billion case, about a credit derivative, in just eight days.
+When it’s given the chance – it can be.
+It was a runner-up in the 2016 GAR awards, in the Most Important Decision category, after arbitrating a US$1.7 billion case about a credit derivative in just eight days.

 Are there any other unusual elements?